 What is EMC?

-Electromagnetic compatibility, commonly referred to as EMC, is a branch of electrical engineering focused on EMC testing, the detection of unintentionally created electromagnetic energy in devices.
+Electromagnetic compatibility, commonly referred to as EMC, is a branch of electrical engineering focused on EMC testing.
 Jets, gaming systems and automobiles, for example, all need to be configured to protect against harmful electromagnetic interference, or EMI.
 Perhaps even more worrisome, products themselves may produce electromagnetic interference.
 A device which interrupts cell tower signals or damages airplanes could cost companies millions in fines or lawsuits.

 - Find the Standards.
 “What standards apply to my product?” is the first question you should ask yourself.
 Varying between product type and geography, standards can be difficult to define or pin down and missing an EMC standard can be disastrous for manufacturers.
 Contact an EMC test lab and determine what standards you need to meet before sending your product in or develop an EMC test plan yourself if you’re familiar with the requirements.
 To do your own research, visit ATEC’s standards page, which will give you detailed outlines of each standard, and call +1 (800) 404-2832 for any questions.